gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 2. Share with us how your 5-year-old self would have finished this sentence: 'When I grow up, I want to be ...' (and what you are actually doing now that you're grown up)
 3. Share with us your favorite dish (food or drink) bonus points for recipes! ;)
 4. Please let us know what you favorite thing about the course is so far.
-5. Share one of your favorite books, tv shows, movies or games that you would recommend to others.
+5. Share one of your favorite books, TV shows, movies or games that you would recommend to others.

 These were absolutely fantastic for student engagement during the event.
 It let them share something and others comment on it, fostering discussion in what could otherwise a very isolating experience working along in your home or office.